 Introduction to Software Engineering: The evolving role of software, changing nature of software, software myths.

-A Generic view of process: Software engineering- a layered technology, a process framework, the capability maturity model integration (CMMI), process patterns, process assessment, personal and team process models.
+A Generic view of process: Software engineering- a layered technology, a process framework, the capability maturity model integration (CMMI).
+Process models: The waterfall model, Spiral model and Agile methodology